GagePielsticker/AWS-Webhook-Template/README.md

 ### Preface

 > I created this due to a need of a webhook that can processes large amounts of bursty POST request without overloading our database.
 To do so we are using amazons SQS Fifo queues.
-This ensures no message duplication and will let us process all the incoming request at a rate that we controll and wont overload any systems.
+This ensures no message duplication and will let us process all the incoming request at a rate that we control and wont overwhelm any underlying systems.
+This also ensures all messages will be delivered with redrive policies and a dead-letter-queue for messages that cant be delivered no matter how many retries.
 This also adds a dead letter queue for messages or request that cant process after a few retries for inspection.

 ### Architecture Diagram